TheAssemblyArmada/Thyme/README.md

 ## Chat

-You can chat and discuss the development of Thyme on our [Discord channel](https://discord.gg/UnWK2Tw) or on freenode in the #thyme channel.
+You can chat and discuss the development of Thyme on our [Discord channel](https://discord.gg/UnWK2Tw).

 ## Running Thyme